 When sending a ZSE Get Scheduled Event command pursuant to section 8.5.2.1 of SMETS, an HCALCS shall populate that ZCL Command according to Table 18.1.1.3.

-On authenticated receipt of ZSE Get Scheduled Event command, the ESME shall send a ZSE Load Control Event command instructing the HCALCS whether it is to be open or closed, and for how long it is to be in that state.

 On authenticated receipt of ZSE Get Scheduled Event command, the ESME shall send a ZSE Load Control Event command instructing the HCALCS whether it is to be open or closed, and for how long it is to be in that state, or send a ZSE Default Response command with Status = NOT_FOUND if there are no settings for this HCALCS in the ESME's Auxiliary Load Control Switch Calendar.